micmejia/bible-dump/NKJV/Joshua/Josh 14.md

 Hebron therefore became the inheritance of Caleb the son of Jephunneh the Kenizzite to this day, because he wholly followed the Lord God of Israel.

 ###### 15
 And the name of Hebron formerly was Kirjath Arba (_Arba was_ the greatest man among the Anakim).
-Then the land had rest from war. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Joshua 14:8 _courage of the people fail_ [^b]: Joshua 14:10 Lit. _walked_
+Then the land had rest from war.